Today I’ll be sharing how I made DIY resin agate!

 You can use acrylic paint, spray paint, enamel paint, colored powder, glitter, and so much more.
 The recommended paint to resin ratio is 10% paint and 90% resin.
 The more paint you add the quicker your resin will set.
 You can also shop at artresin.com .
 They have dyes and paints made specifically for resin.
+It’s actually pretty cool! you can make your DIY resin agate any color just be sure to stick to that 10% to 90% ratio as much as possible so your resin sets properly.
 Here are some affiliate links for glitter and paint.

-I used two different methods to create these cheeseboards.
+I used two different methods to create two colors of my DIY resin agate.
 The white one takes longer to make because you’ll need to let it cure a few hours between layers.
-The lavender cheeseboard takes a bit faster to make because I created the layers without letting them set.
+The lavender resin agate takes a bit faster to make because I created the layers without letting them set.
 The time needed for your project will really depend on which method you choose to create your board with.
-Both cheese boards take between 45 minutes to 1 hour to make without the setting times included.
+Both resin agates take between 45 minutes to 1 hour to make without the setting times included.
 All in all keep in mind resin takes about 24 hours to set and a few days to cure completely.

 The costs for this project will vary depending on how much resin you buy.
 I purchased my cups and popsicle sticks at the dollar store to keep costs down but, overall I would have to say each cheese board costs about $20 to make.
 I had a 32oz resin kit.
-This is enough to make 3 cheese boards.
+This is enough to make about 3 agates.

 - heat gun to pop bubbles and melt the resin to help blend your colors easily : If you’re wondering whether you need a heat gun or if you can get away with using a hair dryer?
 Sadly I would have to say it wouldn’t give you the same results.
 A regular hair dryer will blow too much air before the heat from it starts to even pop any bubbles.
 Thus creating a mess of color instead of you being able to control where you want your colors.
 That said you can still try it.
 If you’re going for a very blended look this might be great.